shreyasgaonkar/social-media-posts/README.md

 ```
 6. Run ```python app.py``` to post thumbail image from your latest video

+### Issues
+If you run into this error: ```AttributeError: 'Http' object has no attribute 'http'``` , refer to the solution here: https://github.com/googleapis/google-api-python-client/issues/1046

 ### Customize tweet

 Replace this section from ```app.py``` to what fits your use-case and Twitter's character count: